Sustainable Property Management: A Comprehensive Guide

 Rainwater harvesting systems collect and store rainwater, which can be used for irrigation or other non-potable purposes.

-Low-flow showerheads, faucets, and toilets consume significantly less water compared to older models without compromising performance, resulting in long-term cost savings.
+Low-flow showerheads, dripping faucets, and toilets consume significantly less water compared to older models without compromising performance, resulting in long-term cost savings.

 Submetering

 It is the process in which micrometers are installed in each water fixture to help detect leaks quickly.
-These micrometers can help property owners manage water usage among their tenants.

 Let’s take a look at this case study:

-Try to analyze the impact and implications of a unit with submetering and see if it's worth your next investment:
+Try to analyze the impact and implications of a unit with submetering and see if it's worth your next investment.

 Environmental Impact